swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ## **LEMP Server on Ubuntu 16.04 Xenial**
-### Nginx Compiled from Source, PHP7, MariaDB 10, FastCGI Cache, HTTP2 support, and CloudFlare SSL with a Self-Signed Cert
+### Nginx Compiled from Source, PHP 7, MariaDB 10, FastCGI Cache, HTTP2 support, and CloudFlare SSL with a Self-Signed Cert

 We're going to walk through a basic LEMH stack install for hosting WordPress sites.
 As you might have been hearing as of late, Nginx, PHP7, and MariaDB makes WordPress run faster than other options, so building a setup like this will usually get you the most bang for your hosting buck.
 In addition we'll also include FastCGI Cache, a rather unique method of file caching which is built right into Nginx.
 By using FastCGI Cache, we're bypassing the more resource-intensive solutions based off PHP and WordPress like W3 Total Cache or WP Super Cache.
 We'll also be self-signing an SSL certificate on the server-side, since we're going to be using a free SSL certificate issued by CloudFlare.